What is a Bankruptcy?

 Bankruptcy is a formal, court-based insolvency proceeding for those who are unable to repay outstanding debts.
 The bankruptcy process begins with a petition filed by the debtor, which is most common, or on behalf of creditors, which is less common.
 The Insolvency Service states that choosing bankruptcy as a debt solution should always be a last resort.
 Bankruptcy is available in the UK apart from in Scotland.
 ‘Sequestration’ is a similar option for those in Scotland, however its criteria, benefits and considerations are not exactly the same and so should be considered independently.

-.
-Once your bankruptcy is discharged, all included debts with be written off
+- Once your bankruptcy is discharged, all included debts will be written off.